syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 ## Customize the text match highlight colors

-The highlight colors of the current match and other matches of a text can be customized with the help of the [TextSearchSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.TextSearchSettings.html#Syncfusion_Maui_PdfViewer_TextSearchSettings__ctor) property of the `SfPdfViewer`.
+The highlight colors of the current match and other matches of a text can be customized with the help of the [TextSearchSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.TextSearchSettings.html#Syncfusion_Maui_PdfViewer_TextSearchSettings__ctor) property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).

 {% tabs %}
 {% highlight XAML hl_lines="4 5" %}